Meet our Staff and Volunteers

 Besides being a board member of the Cascades of Groveland Community Development District (CDD), Patrick serves as the chairperson of the TOVA Blood Drives held every eight weeks here at the Sports Pavilion near to the Tennis and Pickle ball courts.

-One Unit of blood can potentially save 4 child’s life of 3 adult persons!
+One unit of blood can potentially save 4 child’s life of 3 adult persons!
+Our target is 33 units per blodd drive event.
+We typically easily surpass that target!

 Thank you, Trilogy Orlando Residents!